 Now, I have a unique opportunity to experience leadership in different ways.

 I have two different companies, that are structured completely different.
 Pulse Fitness – my personal training facility – is a brick and mortar business, where we service our training clients in person.
-ProFit – which is a coaching and marketing company – is more or less virtual.
+ProFit – which is a coaching and fitness marketing company – is more or less virtual.

 At Pulse, we have start times, everyone is paid hourly, they have job descriptions, we have to be here in person, we have an org chart, HR, like a “real company”.
 At ProFit it’s virtual.
 We don’t have start times, they’re very loose, everyone’s on salary with bonus structures, and have unlimited vacation days.
 I don’t care where you’re at for ProFit.
 With this company, I’m completely different, I wanted it to be that way because I hate micromanaging.
 I don’t care what you’re doing as long as the job gets done.
 If there’s no work, you don’t work.
 It’s just how it works, and how I prefer it, and miraculously things get done.
 At Pulse, I need to have more structure, because we need to physically be there, and serve our clients in a completely different way.